-- Accept credit account, card (preferable contactless) or online payments only - No cash. - Customers must pre-order products and book a collection time slot to reduce gatherings - Products to be picked ahead of collection, with tickets raised and ready - · Limit collections to two at a time / or one every two - · parking spaces, depending on size of site - Allocate one member of staff to be responsible for policing the gate and managing the flow. - Demarcate external customer queue locations with hazard warning tape at 2m intervals - Customers must remain in their vehicles while their pre-ordered goods are retrieved - Once the goods have been left by their vehicle and the server is >2m away, they may then exit their vehicle and load themselves.
-This enforces the rule on gatherings / over-crowding. - Implement a one-way system that will prevent people passing each other - Customers are not required to sign POC the server signs on their behalf, using block capitals. - Brief staff that if a customer needs to come to the counter, the staff must move away first - It is not advisable to allow customers into the sales counter areas but refer to SSW3/2 if you do.
+- Maintain control over the number of customers allowed into the yard/external warehouse areas.
+Actual numbers will depend on the size of your establishment. - Remind customer of the need to wear face covering whilst on site, maintain 2 metres social distance and wash hand thoroughly before entering shop/trade counter areas - Implement a one-way system that will stop people from passing one another - Only assist with lifting/loading items into a customer vehicle if both parties are wearing a face covering.
+Where possible maintain 2 metres social distancing.
+If this is not possible, keep distance as much as possible and move away once item is loaded - Demarcate external customer queue locations with hazard warning tape at 2 metres intervals - Customers must remain in their vehicles while their pre-ordered goods are retrieved - Once the goods have been left by their vehicle and the server is >2 metres away, they may then exit their vehicle and load themselves.
+This enforces the rule on gatherings and over-crowding - Implement a one-way system that will prevent people passing each other - Customers are not required to sign POC the server signs on their behalf, using block capitals - Brief staff that if a customer needs to come to the counter, the staff must move away first - It is not advisable to allow customers into the sales counter areas but refer to SSW3/2 if you do.

-SSW3/2: Allowing customers into the sales counter area during COVID-19
+SSW3/2: Allowing customers into the sales counter area during Covid-19